Hometown: La Plata, MD

 Tell us about your current fitness goals and training:

-I recently competed in my 6th powerlifting meet, and lifting heavy is one of my favorite things to do.
+I have competed in six powerlifting meets, and lifting heavy is one of my favorite things to do.
 I am always trying to get stronger!
 I also love to run, and it’s a goal of mine to be able to run 10 miles anytime I feel like it.
 For me, training goes in cycles.
 As long as I’m always training hard, I stay well-rounded by allowing my focus to change periodically.

 What is the most common fitness myth you work through with your clients?